stackforge/pecan/docs/source/testing.rst

 A healthy suite of tests combines **unit tests** with **functional tests**.
-In the context of a Pecan application, functional tests can be written with the help of the ``WebTest`` library.
+In the context of a Pecan application, functional tests can be written with the help of the :mod:`webtest` library.
 In this way, it is possible to write tests that verify the behavior of an HTTP request life cycle from the controller routing down to the HTTP response.
 The following is an example that is similar to the one included with Pecan's quickstart project.